Steelcase (NYSE:SCS) Updates Q3 2023 Earnings Guidance

 Institutional Investors Weigh In On Steelcase

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-BlackRock Inc. raised its holdings in shares of Steelcase by 3.6% in the 1st quarter.
-BlackRock Inc. now owns 7,932,474 shares of the business services provider’s stock valued at $94,794,000 after purchasing an additional 277,505 shares during the period.
-Dimensional Fund Advisors LP raised its holdings in shares of Steelcase by 1.4% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 4,159,041 shares of the business services provider’s stock valued at $49,701,000 after purchasing an additional 56,728 shares during the period.
-State Street Corp raised its holdings in shares of Steelcase by 1.8% in the 2nd quarter.
-State Street Corp now owns 1,797,836 shares of the business services provider’s stock valued at $19,291,000 after purchasing an additional 31,591 shares during the period.
-Invesco Ltd. raised its holdings in shares of Steelcase by 82.7% in the 1st quarter.
-Invesco Ltd. now owns 1,765,272 shares of the business services provider’s stock valued at $21,095,000 after purchasing an additional 799,202 shares during the period.
-Finally, Bank of America Corp DE raised its holdings in shares of Steelcase by 22.4% in the 1st quarter.
-Bank of America Corp DE now owns 1,642,662 shares of the business services provider’s stock valued at $19,631,000 after purchasing an additional 301,110 shares during the period.
-76.11% of the stock is owned by institutional investors.
+A number of large investors have recently made changes to their positions in SCS.
+Captrust Financial Advisors grew its stake in shares of Steelcase by 286.8% in the 2nd quarter.
+Captrust Financial Advisors now owns 16,019 shares of the business services provider’s stock worth $172,000 after buying an additional 11,878 shares during the last quarter.
+State Street Corp lifted its holdings in shares of Steelcase by 1.8% during the second quarter.
+State Street Corp now owns 1,797,836 shares of the business services provider’s stock valued at $19,291,000 after purchasing an additional 31,591 shares in the last quarter.
+UBS Asset Management Americas Inc. raised its position in Steelcase by 26.0% in the 2nd quarter.
+UBS Asset Management Americas Inc. now owns 106,326 shares of the business services provider’s stock worth $1,141,000 after buying an additional 21,922 shares during the last quarter.
+Rhumbline Advisers lifted its stake in Steelcase by 6.1% during the 2nd quarter.
+Rhumbline Advisers now owns 125,839 shares of the business services provider’s stock valued at $1,350,000 after acquiring an additional 7,262 shares during the period.
+Finally, UBS Group AG boosted its holdings in shares of Steelcase by 66.7% during the 2nd quarter.
+UBS Group AG now owns 53,759 shares of the business services provider’s stock valued at $577,000 after acquiring an additional 21,507 shares during the last quarter.
+76.11% of the stock is currently owned by institutional investors.

 About Steelcase